 Repeat the process with other colours of chalk to create more colour options.

 This recipe is obviously not taste safe because of the chalk in it.
 It is best to use the other recipe with babies and little ones who may try to put it in their mouths.
-This cloud dough recipe is a good one to use with older kids though.
+This moon dough recipe is a good one to use with older kids though.

 What about the mess?

 Coloured moon dough is messy no matter which recipe you use.
 It’s best to keep it away from carpet or couches that may stain.